-Anyone who has been around Rossbrook House for the past several years has likely seen Tim grow up… Tim started coming to Rossbrook with his older sisters when he was 5 or 6 years old.
+Anyone who has been around Rossbrook House for the past several years has likely seen Tim grow up… Tim started coming to Rossbrook House with his older sisters when he was 5 or 6 years old.

-Tim’s memories include going to Manitoba Moose games and then, after the return of the Winnipeg Jets, going to several Jets games.
-He says that he wouldn’t have gone to as many games without Rossbrook in his life.
+Tim’s memories include going to Manitoba Moose games and then, after the return of the Winnipeg Jets, going to Jets games.
+He says that he wouldn’t have gone to as many games without Rossbrook House in his life.
 And Tim is very grateful for this because to him, “Hockey is life”.
-He is an avid hockey fan who likes to play each week with the participants from Rossbrook.
+He is an avid hockey fan who likes to play each week with the participants from Rossbrook House.
 He plays and skates as often as he can.
 His dream job would be to take care of a rink.
 “To get up in the morning and to be at the rink all day would be awesome”, he said.

 Tim enjoys walking through the community and having so many little kids know him by name when they say hello.
 Working around young children taught him patience, and he also learned how to talk to people, and he said; “how to respond when you see someone is having a bad day”.
-The people at Rossbrook are like family to Tim.
+The people at Rossbrook House are like family to Tim.
 He learned life skills and “learned a lot in the kitchen that you can take with you”.

 His message to today’s teenagers is to: “Treat people how you want to be treated.”